ffund/ml-sys-ops/index.md

 To make sure that compute resources will be available to all students in the course: students are expected to use these resoures for this course *only*, not for personal projects or other courses; and to follow guidelines regarding usage when specified.

 **Final project**: The final project will be a group project, completed in groups of 3 or 4.
 Refer to the [Project](docs/project) page for more details on specific requirements.

+**Relationship to other ECE courses**: Although only Intro ML is required as a prerequisite, this course will complement existing ECE courses at NYU Tandon (for students who have taken/will take them), including

+* ML courses such as ECE-GY 6143 Intro to Machine Learning, ECE-GY 7123 Deep Learning, and ECE-GY 9143 Intro to High Performance Machine Learning
+* and networking/systems courses such as ECE-GY 6353 Internet Architecture and Protocols and ECE-GY 6363 Data Center and Cloud Computing.

+Prior/future experience in any of the above is helpful, although not necessary (except for Intro ML).
+Students will gain a big-picture view and hands-on experience integrating concepts from all of these courses into the development of a production-ready machine learning system.

 **Policy on late work**: Lab assignments will be released on a weekly schedule, and will be due on Mondays at midnight.
 However, the "due date" is not the "do date" - you should plan to complete each lab early, so that if you need help or encounter unexpected problems (illness, technical issues, etc.) you will still have time to re-do it before the deadline.